👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 However, beyond personal file sharing, cloud storage has other major use cases.
 Indeed, the on-demand storage and remote access capabilities make cloud storage an integral part of cloud video security.

-The pros and cons of cloud storage
+What are the pros and cons of cloud storage?

 Reduced chance of data loss